irahorecka/craigslist-housing-map/README.md

-# craigslistHousingDashboard
+# craigslist-housing-map
-A web application to display daily changes in Craigslist Housing posts in the United States.
+Map all Craigslist apartments and housing for rent in the United States.
+Just messing around.
 <hr>

 ### USD per square foot by ad listing